vlokhande-ub/vlokhande-ub.github.io/_pages/about.md

 **I am actively seeking collaborations and highly motivated Ph.D. candidates, as well as M.S. students at UB.
 Interested individuals are encouraged to [apply here](https://forms.gle/9jzFC42BKVRm7jxKA).**

-**Additionally, I am also enthusiastic about exploring opportunities for industrial collaborations.**
+**Additionally, I am also open to exploring industrial collaboration opportunities, either as a consultant or part-time collaborator, and am willing to sign a non-disclosure agreement (NDA) if required.**

 <!--
 .Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.